connormason/cloup/FORK_CHANGELOG.md

   type can be configured to allow JSON as a raw string provided to the parameter, or a path to a JSON file with the `str_ok` and `path_ok` kwargs respectively. `JSONString` and `JSONPath` are just aliases to the `JSON` type with these kwargs set by default to their respective values
+- `Real` parameter type added, which accepts either a float or an int (like what is represented by the `numbers.Real`) type